Test1calCutter/GoSnap/README.md

-# GoSnap 📸
+# 📸 GoSnap – Explore, Capture, Compete!

-GoSnap is a mobile app that allows people to get a new reason to go outside by giving them the ability to take a picture and upload it, and let them add tags to their picture and let others add upvotes to their picture.
+GoSnap is a mobile app designed to inspire people to explore the outdoors by capturing and sharing unique moments.
+Users can take photos, add tags, and let others upvote their submissions.
+The top voted pictures of the week, month, and year earn cash prizes!

-If most votes of the week, month or year are selected, a cash prize will be given to the users account balance so they can transfer it when needed.
+## 🏆 Cash Prizes

-Cash Prizes:
+- **Best of the Week:** $2
-- Best of Week: $2,
+- **Best of the Month:** $5
-- Best of Month: $5,
+- **Best of the Year:** $15

-- Best of Year: $15
+> *Prizes may vary depending on available funds.*

-Prices might change depending on my balance...
+Start snapping, tagging, and climbing the leaderboard today! 🤑